Bayesian Additive Main Effects and Multiplicative Interaction Models using Tensor Regression for Multi-environmental Trials: Methods

+In order to ensure the tractability of the coefficients in the model, it is necessary to establish restrictions on the interaction terms, similarly to those applied in the AMMI model.
+However, it is not trivial to ensure the identifiability of each parameter individually, only the entire product term \citep{guhaniyogi2017bayesian}.
 In the Bayesian context, these constraints are ensured from the definition at the prior level.
-For example, in the Bayesian AMMI model proposed by\cite{perez2012general}, the von Mises-Fisher distribution is considered for the coefficients of the multiplicative term.
+For example, in the Bayesian AMMI model proposed by \cite{perez2012general}, the von Mises-Fisher distribution is considered for the coefficients of the multiplicative term.
 In the tensor field, \cite{guhaniyogi2017bayesian} introduce multiway shrinkage priors in their tensor regression model.
-In our approach, we provide a new method by which the constraints are met by applying the restrictions above through parameter transformations which we describe next.
+In our approach, we provide a new method by which the constraints are met by applying the restrictions of the interaction term through parameter transformations which we describe next.

 Formally, we frame a hierarchical model in which prior distributions of the grand mean, main additive effects and variance parameters are